We encounter God in an intimate relationship through daily prayer, the sacraments and the Scriptures.

 Christ is risen.
 He is truly risen!
 By death He trampled death, and to those in the tombs He granted life!

 I currently serve as a Catholic missionary with FOCUS (Fellowship of Catholic University Students).
-After transferring to Virginia Tech and experiencing a powerful conversion, I felt called to share the truth and beauty of the Catholic faith with other college students.

 When I arrived at college, I was like many young Catholics.
 I had been baptized but was not well catechized.
 I thought I understood my faith, but I did not know Jesus personally.
 I searched for truth in politics, relationships, and worldly success, but none of it satisfied.
 I came dangerously close to walking away from the Church altogether.